General architectural overview

 Command plugin C2 side

 This is plugin developed in JAVA and is designed to handle the command and control (C2) side of operations.
-It operates by integrating user-provided parameters through the C2 code into a format that can be processed as shellcode.
+It operates by integrating user-provided parameters through the C2 code into a configuration and ExecUnit that can be processed by the agent.
 Upon receiving a response, the plugin parses the results and delivers them in a structured format to the C2 core.
 This core then presents the final results to the user.
 This process ensures a seamless flow of commands and information between the user and the C2 infrastructure.

 Agent generation